 Frank Houser is the General Manager of Nu-Art Dental.
 We held an interview with Frank to discuss how he scaled his lab and developed more sustainable practices that make Nu-Art a more competitive lab in the industry.
 His secret — employee engagement.

-Engage Dental Techs by Integrating a Digital Workflow
+Engage Dental Technicians by Integrating a Digital Workflow

 Nu-Art is continuously trying to achieve a fully digital workflow.
 Frank mentions that wherever a digital process can be implemented, they try their best to do so.

 A fully digital workflow has various benefits for labs.

 - Easier to Learn and Master.
 This makes it easier for new techs to be productive and efficient.